project-Naga/Connect4_AI/README.md

 - For example, to play against a random player: python ConnectFour.py human random.
 - To let AI players play against each other: python ConnectFour.py ai ai.

-Shown below is an example of a Random player:
+Shown below is an example of a AI player:

 ![img2.png](./images/img2.png)